Susan Budgen (1795-1870), a Sussex publican

 Susan Budgen was baptised on 19 April 1795 in St Nicholas’s Church in Worth to parents William Budgen and Betty Streeter and grew up in the village.

 She married George Tulley on 16 October 1820 in Nuthurst, Sussex, an 11 or so mile walk from where she grew up.
-He hailed from Slaugham, a village between Nuthurst and Worth, and was born in around 1787 (he was baptised aged about five on 7 December 1792).
+He hailed from Slaugham, a village between Nuthurst and Worth, and was born in around 1787 to parents John and Mary Tulley.
+He was baptised aged about five on 7 December 1792.

 Susan and George Snr’s children were: